top of page

 Edward Willatt in 2010, points out that there are two ways to define a discipline.
 The first one, would be by defining its method and the second according to its object of study.
 Design’s object of study, and methodology change project to project.
 Defining only the method or object of study could lead to erroneous disciplinary definitions regarding to this discipline.
 Design in particular is a composite discipline, often involving methodologies extrapolated from other disciplines, and incursions into other areas shared with other disciplines.

 Subsequently, other authors appear and state that Design has a third variable, and that this new variable could be placed in the field of exploration (Fallman 2008).
 Others point out, that before and since the appearance of the Bauhaus we can see the first attempts to explore through the joint work between crafts and art (Bayasit 2004).
 Undoubtedly the ways in which we can define a discipline and especially Design are innumerable.
-If you remember my first video, I talked about how each designer has a different definition for design.
-You miss that video, watch until the end of this video where I will put a card so you can view it.
-And if you are new, don’t forget to subscribe to avoid missing my future videos.

 It is clear that the theoretical and practical model assumed so far is not working, and a paradigm shift is needed.
 It is not enough to continue with the way we understand Design as we have been doing.
 However, it is necessary to ask how can a paradigm change be made, without making Design no longer be Design?